• Office Hours : Monday, 3.00 – 4.00 and by appointment

 There are two posts required; no late posts accepted.

-(2) You must also post a reflection on the experience to your blog by 5 pm on Friday the week that your group is responsible for leading discussion.
-You must categorize both posts “Discussion Leader.”
+2. You must also post a reflection on the experience to your blog by 5 pm on Friday the week that your group is responsible for leading discussion.
+(25 points)

 Students are expected to attend all classes and are responsible for completing all course material on deadline.
 You must e-mail me if you miss class because of illness or emergency.
 This communication is part of your class participation.
 Moreover, rather than ask me what happened while you were away, you should also check the course blog as well as talk to your classmates to “see what you missed.”
 In-class assignments cannot be made up except by arrangement.